 Key advocacy targets (structures and individuals): Status and action points Commissioner and his Cabinet Andris Piebalgs and his cabinet are open to co-operation with civil society and organise regular consultations.
 Unit for Fragility and Crisis Management Charged with integrating concerns related to fragility into EU development assistance.
 The Unit will be involved in programming the DCI, EDF and ENPI as well as overseeing implementation.
+In addition, it wants to play a political role in bringing issues related to development assistance in fragile contexts higher on the political agenda within DEVCO.
 To ensure that conflict is adequately integrated in the programming of the instruments, conflict analysis and policy recommendations should be submitted to the Unit in advance of the programming cycle.
+Thematic units (such as policy coherence, aid effectiveness etc) Provide input on thematic issues in programming.
+The thematic units will be involved in the programming of the DCI, the EDF and the ENPI as well as overseeing the implementation.
+To ensure that conflict is adequately integrated in the programming of the instruments, conflict analysis and policy recommendations should be submitted to the Unit in advance of the programming cycle.
+Geographic units Lead on programming of regional and country strategies.
+2 2 3 3 1 10 2000 Need to provide evidence as to why conflict affects the effectiveness of EU development assistance and how EU programmes and projects can be made conflict-sensitive.

-7 The MFF sets out the overall EU budget for period of seven years.
+6 The MFF sets out the overall EU budget for period of seven years.
 The next MFF is for the period 2014-2020 and is currently being discussed.
 For EPLO's position paper on the next MFF (March 2011) please click here.
-For a briefing paper on the European Commission's proposal for the next EU MFF (July 2011), please click here.
+For a briefing paper on the European Commission's proposal for the next EU MFF (July 2011), please here.
+For EPLO's statement on the next EU MFF (April 2012), please click here.